Things to do

 If you’re a non-diver, you can get a similar experience nearby at the Sandbar, a shallower site in North Sound.
 In waist-deep water, rays and yellowtail snappers surround you.
 Your boat crew demonstrates how to feed the rays pieces of squid (their favourite food).
-When cruise ships are in, it can get very crowded on the sandbar.
-Almost all dive and water sport shops offer trips to Stringray City and The Sandbar.
+Almost all dive and water sport shops offer trips to Stingray City and The Sandbar.

 For a relaxing day and change of scenery, Rum Point is where the locals go.
 It’s located across North Sound on Grand Cayman’s northernmost tip.
 Before relaxing on the beach, if you have time along the way, take a sightseeing trip to the island’s east end.

 Once you reach Rum Point, you’ll see the calm, shallow water lapping the shore of this sheltered small beach – perfect for families.
 Fringed with casuarina trees, Rum Point evokes the natural Cayman of yesteryear.

 Visit the Rum Point Club Restaurant for lunch and the always-lively Wreck Bar & Grill.
 On weekends, it’s a hive of action.
 Relax, chill out and sip a local Caybrew beer or their famous Mud Slide from a picnic table on the sandy beach.

 Take pictures with the turtles at Cayman Turtle Farm